learn-co-students/swift-firstTask-playground-swift-intro-000/README.md

 * Create variables using *type inference* and *type annotations*.
 * Use *string interpolation* to print out `String` literals to the console.

-## What the student can do at this point

-* The student will have read readme's on all that is outlined in the above learning objectives.
-Nothing more, nothing less.
+## Instructions

+* Open up the playground file included with this repo and answer the listed questions (which you will find in the playground file) in order.
+* There are no tests associated with this playground file.

 <a href='https://learn.co/lessons/PlaygroundLabVariablePrint' data-visibility='hidden'>View this lesson on Learn.co</a>